-You can use the Public Access to view a planning application and to comment on a planning application.
+You can use the Public Access to view and comment on a planning application.
 It is a dynamic system constantly being updated with incoming information including plans, technical reports, responses from consultees, comments from the general public, full details of the Council's ultimate decision and details of any appeal to the Secretary of State.